gofractally/psibase/doc/events.md

 <br>

-Notice that the transferred event is emitted twice, in order to generate the event for the sender's "UserEvents" index, and another event for the receiver's "UserEvents" index.
-As you will see, Psibase has mechanisms for efficiently querying event chains created in this way, for the small price of storing only one extra field (per desired index) in blockchain state.
+Notice that the `transferred` event is emitted twice, in order to generate the event for the sender's `UserEvents` index, and another event for the receiver's `UserEvents` index.
+As you will see, Psibase has mechanisms for efficiently querying event chains created in this way.

 ## Providing GraphQL access to event chains

 In Psibase, it is very simple to provide GraphQL access to any event chain.
-In the below example, you can see how the Token RPC Service exposes an index of all events (via the `events` query), and an index on just the "Holder Events" (via the `userEvents` query):
+In the below example, you can see how the Token Service exposes an index of all events (via the `events` query), and an index on just the user events (via the `userEvents` query):

 <details>
   <summary>Reveal code</summary>